For the Pastry Wreath

 - Transfer pastry wreath on parchment to a wire rack.
 Let cool completely.

-- Fill and decorate the pastry wreath: Whisk heavy cream and confectioners' sugar until soft peaks form.
+- Fill and decorate the pastry wreath: Whisk heavy cream, confectioners' sugar, and vanilla until soft peaks form.
 Separate pastry wreath into top and bottom halves using a serrated knife.
-Cut top half into 8 portions, maintaining the wreath's shape.

 - Spread about 1 1/2 cups pastry cream over bottom ring.
-Top with large dollops of whipped cream.
+Pipe whipped cream in a swirl using 1/2-inch closed star tip.
 Reposition top pieces of pastry wreath over filling.
-Garnish with candied orange peel and mint.
+Dust with confectioners' sugar.

 Once cooled, unfilled pastry wreath can be frozen, wrapped well with plastic wrap, for up to 1 month.
-Thaw before using, and crisp in a 350 degrees oven for about 15 minutes; Let cool completely before filling.
+Thaw before using, and crisp in a 350-degree oven for about 15 minutes; let cool completely before filling.